Image of Levain on Biancolievito

 Once ready, pour the Levain into a pot and close the lid.
 Then place the pot in the fridge at +4°C (39°F) for at least 24 hours.

-I personally recommend using a metal container for food.
+I recommend using a metal container for food.
 Unlike the glass pot, these containers will insulate the starter from light and preserve it better over time.

 If you prefer to keep the Levain for more than 1 week, you will have to feed it with different proportions and decrease the amount of flour.